“Social Skills” and Early Childhood Development

-Social thinking plays a significant role in learning development and the educational experience.
+Social skills plays a significant role in learning development and the educational experience.

-One might correctly assume that social thinking is the process by which we interpret the thoughts, beliefs, intentions, emotions, knowledge and actions of another person along with the context of a situation to understand that person’s experience or perspective, and how to react accordingly.
-But social thinking skills also play a significant role in learning development and the educational experience.
+One might correctly assume that Social Thinking® (Attributed to Michelle Garcia Winner as creator of the Social Thinking Methodology) is the process by which we interpret the thoughts, beliefs, intentions, emotions, knowledge and actions of another person along with the context of a situation to understand that person’s experience or perspective, and how to react accordingly.
+But Social Thinking® skills also play a significant role in learning development and the educational experience.

 Learning instances can provide a number of potentially challenging “social” situations – group interactions, self-regulatory expectations, knowledge of body awareness, social exchanges and an understanding of listening.
 By using the social thinking model, we promote growth in areas that are critical for a learning foundation and are vital to successfully managing many life endeavors and day-to-day situations.